garylirocks/quickrefs/azure-update-manager.markdown

 - Resources (static)
 - Update types: Security, Critical, KBs/packages to include/exclude, etc
 - Pre/post event to Event Grid
+  - You could use it to start a VM before a scheduled patching, and stop it after
+  - You could use an Automation Account runbook or a function app, see [here](https://learn.microsoft.com/en-us/azure/update-manager/tutorial-using-functions)

 ## Policies